 - helping a customer in a wheelchair to access goods which are out of their reach or bringing goods to the till if aisles cannot be accessed by wheelchair users

 When considering what auxiliary aids or services are required, you will need to take into account that different people will have different requirements.
 Some people, for example, may have multiple disabilities, such as speech and hearing impairments.

 Judging whether the aids and services are reasonable

-You should take 'reasonable steps' to provide auxiliary aids and services.
-What is regarded as 'reasonable' for one business may be different for another.
+You should take reasonable steps to provide auxiliary aids and services.
+What is regarded as 'reasonable' for one business may be different for another business.
 Whether the auxiliary aids and services you provide are judged as reasonable may depend on such things as: